Big Data

 9. Low supply of the right talent and skillset

-However, such candidates are not easy to find in the fast-growing field of data analytics.
-Therefore, even though there is an exponential growth in demand for analytics professionals, there exists a huge shortage of skills as far as the talent supply side is concerned.
-Despite big data analytics is a “hot” career option globally, a lot of job positions remain vacant due to a deficit of required skills.
+Despite big data analytics being a “hot” career option globally, a lot of job positions remain vacant due to a deficit of required skills.
 So, if you have the relevant skills and qualifications, this is the best time to think about your data analyst career progression.

 10. Alluring salary packages

-Further, since data analytics professionals with the requisite skills are hard to find, you can expect a pretty good paycheck if you have the right knowledge and expertise.
-With the supply of talent running low like we previously said, salary packages are bound to remain alluring for deserving candidates.
+With the supply of talent running low, as we previously said, salary packages will remain alluring for deserving candidates.
 Shifting to a data analytics career has monetary benefits that are way greater than that of other IT jobs.

 data analytics salary

 Enterprises are investing huge amounts to implement analytical tools and statistical procedures for business development.
 The higher demand for skilled professionals makes the job profile a highly paid one.
-The National average salary of a big data analyst in the US is as high as USD 62382 as of August 2022 [Source].
+The National average salary of a big data analyst in the US is as high as USD 65,641 as of May 2023 [Source].

 11. Data analysts are one of the key decision-makers

-Data analytics is one of the chief competitive resources in any organization.
-It adds value to the organization, helping it to make informed business decisions and providing an edge over market competitors.
 Hence, a career in analytics is bound to guarantee you the role of one of the key decision-makers in the organization.
-As more and more companies are relying on big data analysts, a data analyst career path will give you ample opportunities to work with the key persons of the organization.
-You will become a part of the streamlined decision-making process as well as collaborate with local levels for acting on insights.
+As more companies rely on big data analysts, a data analyst career path will give you ample opportunities to work with key persons in the organization.
+You will become a part of the streamlined decision-making process and collaborate with local levels to act on insights.

 12. A chance to up-skill and grow